authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The MTA verifies the syntax of the BIMI DNS record, and it, too passes.

-The MTA knows it has previously retrieved the Indicator referenced by the BIMI DNS record, and had already successfully checked this SVG against the published SVG profile.
-The MTA retrieves the SVG from the cache.
+The MTA knows it has previously retrieved the Indicator referenced by the BIMI DNS record, and had already successfully checked this Indicator against the published SVG profile.
+The MTA retrieves the Indicator from the cache.

 MTA appends to Authentication-Results
 -----------------